 Summary of Kafka features

-Although Kafka is a powerful tool that relies on complex algorithms under the hood, the architecture it enables is simple to understand at an abstract level.
-Although newer solutions are emerging to compete with Kafka, it boasts several desirable features.
+Although Kafka is a powerful tool that relies on complex algorithms under the hood.
+Although newer solutions are emerging to compete with Kafka, it still boasts several desirable features.

-Kafka can ingestmassive batches of data with throughput similar to that of the older batch processing approach.
+Kafka can ingest massive batches of data with a throughput similar to that of the older batch processing approach.

 Kafka has built-in mechanisms to support customizing the replication factor along with at-least-once or at-most-once semantics out of the box.